Web3NL/motoko-book/src/common-programming-concepts/objects-and-classes/objects.md

 };
 ```

 We defined the type beforehand, which consists only of one named variable `y` of type `Nat`.
 Then we declared an object with a `public` variable `y`.
 We used the object type to annotate the name of the variable `obj`.

-Notice that `x` is not part of the type.
+Notice that `x` is not part of the type, therefore it is not accessible from outside the object.

 The values of the variables inside objects (and inside records as well) could also be a *function*.
 As we saw in [functions](/common-programming-concepts/functions.html), functions also have a type and they could be assigned to a named variable.